-As a vascular surgeon, foot ulcers and poorly healing wounds are a common yet challenging condition that requires my immediate attention.
+As a vascular surgeon, foot ulcers and non-healing wounds are a common yet challenging condition that requires my immediate attention.
 If untreated, or if treatment is delayed, complications such as severe infection, gangrene, or limb loss can occur.
 This is true even in the early stages if not treated by a specialist.
 Recognizing the early warning signs and knowing when to seek help is paramount in avoiding catastrophic complications that are all too common.

 Over 5 million Americans are affected by non-healing or chronic wounds, which appear as foot ulcers, sores, and cracks in the skin that are slow to heal or continue to worsen.
 Such wounds not only represent a trying experience for the patient, but also a serious stress on medical personnel and resources.